rh-ai-quickstart/ai-quickstart-contrib/CONTRIBUTING.md

 ## What are the repository requirements?

-Firstly, they are evolving.
-Please be patient :smile: !

-Here are the repository requirements:

-* Descriptive naming scheme makes your kickstart easy to find and understand
+* A descriptive repo name makes your kickstart easy to find and understand
+* Include a description for your repository
 * `README.md`
-* `assets/images`
 * Put the images your README uses in the `assets/images/` folder

 Here's why: